 Not that it mattered whether she sent it or not.
 I thought it was amazing to see her get so close because now, she knows it’s attainable.

 It’s one thing to have a goal.
-It’s a totally other thing when you have a goal that you know is in your range.
+It’s a totally different thing when you have a goal that you know is in your range.
 Now, she just needed more reps.
 More time.
 More rest days.
 And when we come back, I know she’ll get it.

 We head back to FCR and I decide to stop being a big baby and lead a 5.10b, Euro Trash Girl, a great route right outside my comfort zone.